32 Differential colocalization

 We can then visualize the spatial relationship between a pair of cell types in the original image using the plotImage function.

-The image below (L29) comes from a non-diabetic patient.
+• The left image (L29) comes from a non-diabetic patient.
 We can see that beta and Tc cells appear to be dispersed, which is reflected in the co-localization metric.

 Code